ETHZ-RobotX/SuperMegaBot/docs/installation.md

 ## Remark

-SMB system consist of two part: simulation and hardware.
-If you want to use the system on a real SMB Robot with real sensors and actuators, hardware part should be installed **on top of the simulation part**.
-This document contains the instruction about SMB Simulation Software.
-To install SMB Simulation Hardware plaese refer to this [document](doc/installation_wh.md).
+The SMB software consists of two parts: core and hardware related.

+If you want to use the system on a real SMB robot with real sensors and actuators, the [hardware related part](installation_hw.md) should be installed **on top of the core part**.
+This document contains the instructions about SMB core software, which also contains the simulation environment.

 ## Table of Contents
 - [Setting up the SMB Simulation Software](#setting-up-the-smb-simulation-software)